 Box Office/Gallery Hours:

-Until further notice, MCA is not open to the public
+Because of the COVID-19 pandemic, until further notice, MCA is not open to the public.

 Main Phone Number:

 New Rep Box Office:

 Darren is an experienced and passionate arts administrator, educator, theater maker, and arts advocate.
 Darren comes to MCA by way of No Boundaries Youth Theater in New Britain, Connecticut, which he co-founded in 2010 for children and teens in under-resourced school districts.
 Darren has also worked as Administrator and State Arts Advocacy Captain for the Connecticut Arts Alliance, a statewide nonprofit advocacy organization for arts and culture.